yudahendriawan/articles/drafts/website-brosure/website-brosuer.md

 ---
-title: How to automatically Build a Company Brochure or Website Summarisation using OpenAI API ?
+title: How to automatically Build a Company Brochure or Website Summarisation using OpenAI API and Gradio?
 ---

 Hi everyone, welcome back to my articles.